EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 `BackupableDB::CreateNewBackup()` method takes a parameter `flush_before_backup`, which is false by default.
 When `flush_before_backup` is true, `BackupableDB` will first issue a memtable flush and only then copy the DB files to the backup directory.
 Doing so will prevent log files from being copied to the backup directory (since flush will delete them).
 If `flush_before_backup` is false, backup will not issue flush before starting the backup.
 In that case, the backup will also include log files corresponding to live memtables.
 Backup will be consistent with current state of the database regardless of `flush_before_backup` parameter.

+### Under the hood
+`BackupableDB` implements `DB` interface and adds four methods to it: `CreateNewBackup()`, `GetBackupInfo()`, `PurgeOldBackups()`, `DeleteBackup()`.
+Any `DB` interface calls will get forwarded to underlying `DB` object.

+When you call `BackupableDB::CreateNewBackup()`, it does the following:
+1. Disable file deletions
+2. Get live files (this includes table files, current and manifest file).
+3. Copy live files to the backup directory.
+Since table files are immutable and filenames unique, we don't copy a table file that is already present in the backup directory.
+For example, if there is a file 00050.sst already backed up and `GetLiveFiles()` returns 00050.sst, we will not copy that file to the backup directory.
+Both manifest and current files are copied, since they are not immutable.
+4. If `flush_before_backup` was set to false, we also need to copy log files to the backup directory.
+We call `GetSortedWalFiles()` and copy all live files to the backup directory.
+5. Enable file deletions

+Backup IDs are always increasing and we have a file `LATEST_BACKUP` that contains the ID of the latest backup.
+If we crash in middle of backing up, on a restart we will detect that there are newer backup files than `LATEST_BACKUP` claims there are.
+In that case, we will delete any backup newer than `LATEST_BACKUP` and clean up all the files since some of the table files might be corrupted.
+Having corrupted table files in the backup directory is dangerous because of our deduplication strategy.

 ### Further reading
 For the API details, see "include/utilities/backupable_db.h".
 For the implementation, see "utilities/backupable/backupable_db.cc".